Geometric composition in quilted Floer theory: Morphisms between Floer cohomology of Lagrangian correspondences

-Let $\Sigma$ be the pictured {\em quilt}.
-More precisely, ignoring the dotted lines for the moment, on each patch $\Sigma_i$ we fix a complex structure $j_i$ with real analytic boundary conditions as in \cite{WWsurf} (In short, this means that the ``seams'' are embedded as real analytic sets in $\Sigma$).
-As in Figure \ref{quilt}, let us label the maps from the three patches as $u_i:\Sigma_i\rightarrow M_i$ with $i=0,1,2$.
-At the incoming and outgoing ends, these have the labeled ``seam conditions'' as in the picture.
-This means that there are choices of diffeomorphisms between adjacent boundary components of each patch such that the two adjacent maps at a seam can be considered as a map to the product manifolds and that the values of this map lie in the labeled Lagrangian submanifold in the product.
-(For the interested reader, we refer to Definition 3.1 in \cite{WWsurf} for a precise definition of a holomorphic quilt).
-Inside the dotted circle, we may identify the ``$Y$-end'' with $[0,\infty)\times [0,1]$ mapping to $M^-_0\times M_1\times M^-_1\times M_2$.
+We may identify the region inside the dotted circle, which is a neighborhood of the Y-end, with $(0,\infty)\times [0,1]$ mapping to $M^-_0\times M_1\times M^-_1\times M_2$.
 More precisely, first we split the strip corresponding to $u_1:\Sigma_1\to M_1$ along the dotted horizontal seam in Figure \ref{quilt} and put the diagonal seam condition $\Delta \subset M_1\times M^-_1$.
 This has no effect on the moduli space that we consider.
 However, now at the Y-end we can ``fold'' the strip to get the desired map.
-Specifically, at the Y-end instead of looking at maps from different strips to different manifolds, one can consider a single map from $[0,\infty) \times [0,1]$ to the product $M^-_0\times M_1\times M^-_1\times M_2$.
-Therefore, we choose our complex structure $j_i$ so that near the $Y$-end they are identified with the standard complex structure on $[0,\infty) \times [0,1]$.
-Similarly, we can choose $j_i$ near the incoming and outgoing ends so that we can identify our strips with $(-\infty,0]\times [0,1]$ and $[0,\infty)\times [0,1]$.
-At the Y-end, let us label the map obtained by folding by This has the seam conditions $v(s,0)\in L_{01}\times L_{12}$ and $ v(s,1)\in L_{02}\times \Delta$. \\\\ Next, we would like to specify the complex structures on each $M_i$.
+Specifically, at the Y-end instead of looking at maps from different strips to different manifolds, one can consider a single map from $(0,\infty) \times [0,1]$ to the product $M^-_0\times M_1\times M^-_1\times M_2$.
+Therefore, we choose our complex structure $j_i$ so that near the Y-end they are identified with the standard complex structure on $(0,\infty) \times [0,1]$.
+Similarly, we can choose $j_i$ near the incoming and outgoing ends so that we can identify our strips with $(-\infty,0]\times [0,1]$ and $[0,\infty)\times [0,1]$ and we fix these choices once and for all.
+(For a standard discussion about these choices see the discussion of strip-like ends in \cite{Seidel} Section (8d)).
+At the Y-end, let us label the map obtained by folding by This has the seam conditions $v(s,0)\in L_{01}\times L_{12}$ and $ v(s,1)\in L_{02}\times \Delta$.
+(Note that at this point we do not impose any condition on the behavior of $v$ as $s \to \infty$.
+It will be seen to converge to an intersection point of $L_{01} \times L_{12}$ and $L_{02} \times \Delta$ as a consequence of holomorphicity.)
+Next, we would like to specify the complex structures on each $M_i$.
 Assume that we have chosen $J_i$ on $M_i$ such that $HF(L_0,L_{01},L_{12},L_2)$ and $HF(L_0,L_{02},L_2)$ are both defined.
-In general, such $J_i$ may need to be $t$-dependent near to ensure transversality for the moduli spaces that appear in the definition of Floer differential.
+In general, such $J_i$ may need to be $t$-dependent near to ensure transversality for the moduli spaces that appear in the definition of the Floer differential.
 Note that this specifies $\underbar{J}=J_0\times -J_1\times J_1\times -J_2$ on $M^-_0\times M_1 \times M^-_1\times M_2$.
 To ensure transversality for the moduli space of quilted maps, we now introduce a domain dependent $J(z)$ on $M$.
 Pick a small holomorphically embedded disk $D\subset (0,\infty)\times (0,1)$ (Note that this is an interior disk).
 We define $J(z)$ by letting $J(z)=\underbar{J}$ outside $D$ and letting $J(z)$ be chosen generically from the set of compatible complex structures inside $D$.
 Such a $J(z)$ need not preserve the product structure on $\underbar{M}$.
 A similar construction in quilted Floer theory already appears in \cite{PerutzG}.
-We will call $J$ the domain dependent complex structure constructed for our quilt.
+We will denote such domain dependent complex structures for our quilt, simply by $J$.

 \begin{definition} Let $\underbar{x},\underbar{y}$ be two generalized intersection points for $(L_0,L_{02},L_2)$ (or equivalently $(L_0,L_{01},L_{12},L_2)$).
 Let $\mathcal{M}_{J}(\underbar{x},\underbar{y})$ be the set of all finite energy maps $\underbar{u}=(u_i)_{i=0}^2$ that are holomorphic with respect to $J$, have the quilted Lagrangian boundary conditions and converge to $\underbar{x}$ on the incoming end and to $\underbar{y}$ on the outgoing end. \end{definition}